-The parties acknowledge that circumstances could arise where exceptions to the above class size ranges may be made.
+The parties acknowledge that circumstances could arise where exceptions to the above class size averages or caps may be made.
 Such cases may include efforts to keep families together, enrollment patterns, population shifts, a decrease in state or federal funding, an unusual variation between school enrollments at different grade levels or to allow the district to avoid creating split grade level classes.
-If class sizes are approaching or exceeding class size ranges a committee shall be formed.
+If class sizes are approaching or exceeding class size averages or caps a committee shall be formed.
 The committee shall be composed of the following members:

-- The school's principal - Assistant Superintendent - A teacher from an affected classroom or other staff in the affected license area - The building steward OR another licensed staff person appointed by the Federation - Two (2) parents, to be appointed by the school's PTA or PTO (If there is no active PTA or PTO, the parents will be appointed by the principal and the building steward.
+- The school's principal - Assistant Superintendent-(if not able to attend, the Asst.
+Supt. will appoint a representative to attend) - A teacher from an affected classroom or other staff in the affected license area - The building steward OR another licensed staff person appointed by the Federation - Two (2) parents, to be appointed by the school's PTA or PTO (If there is no active PTA or PTO, the parents will be appointed by the principal and the building steward.
 If the principal and steward are unable to agree on two parents to appoint, the principal will appoint one parent and the steward will appoint the other.)
-Lack of parent involvement will not preclude the committee from recommendations.
+Lack of parent involvement will not preclude the committee from developing recommendations.

-The committee shall meet quarterly to review class size data for the classes approaching or exceeding class size ranges.
-In circumstances where exceptions to the agreed upon ranges are necessary, due to the reasons listed above, the committee shall determine strategies to provide additional classroom supports, other mitigation strategies and make recommendations to Student Placement on long-term strategies to comply with the class size ranges.
+The committee shall meet as needed to review class size data for the classes approaching or exceeding class size averages.
+In circumstances where exceptions to the agreed upon cap are necessary, due to the reasons listed above, the committee shall determine strategies to provide additional classroom supports, other mitigation strategies, and make recommendations to Student Placement on long-term strategies.

-The Federation agrees not to grieve such an exception, when approved by a majority of the committee, for the remainder of the school year for which the exception is made.
+The Federation agrees not to grieve such an exception, when approved by a majority of the committee, for the remainder to the school year for which the exception is made only if the committee's recommended remedies are implemented within thirty calendar days after the meeting.
 All exceptions expire at the end of each school year.